joaom00/focusflow/README.md

     pnpm install
     ```

-3. Run both web and api applications
+3. Run initial setup
     ```
+    pnpm run setup
+    ```

+4. Run both web and api applications
+    ```
     pnpm run dev
     ```

-Web are will running on port 3000 and api on 3333
+Web will be running on port 3000 and API on 3333